Bioconductor/bioconductor.org/content/about/mirrors/mirror-how-to.md

 ## Security

+### Public mirrors

 We have recently increased security requirements for the public Bioconductor mirror sites.
+A mirror is considered "public" if it's an option in R's
+<code>chooseBioCmirror()</code> function and listed on [our mirror
-Specifically, site maintainers must support https and use secure rsync when retrieving packages from the master.
+page](/about/mirrors/).
+Public site maintainers must support https on their site and use secure rsync when retrieving packages from the master.
 If you are interested in hosting a publicly available mirror site, please send a suitable public key to [valerie.obenchain@roswellpark.org](mailto:valerie.obenchain@roswellpark.org).

 Once your key is added to the `bioc-rsync` account you can `rsync` from